Forklift: Operation

-Forklift control and capabilities

-Forklift hydraulics are controlled either with levers directly manipulating the hydraulic valves or by electrically controlled actuators, using smaller "finger" levers for control.
-The latter allows forklift designers more freedom in ergonomic design.

-Forklift trucks are available in many variations and load capacities.
-In a typical warehouse setting, most forklifts have load capacities between one and five tons.
-Larger machines, up to 50 tons lift capacity, are used for lifting heavier loads, including loaded shipping containers.

-In addition to a control to raise and lower the forks (also known as blades or tines), the operator can tilt the mast to compensate for a load's tendency to angle the blades toward the ground and risk slipping off the forks.
-Tilt also provides a limited ability to operate on non-level ground.
-Skilled forklift operators annually compete in obstacle and timed challenges at regional forklift rodeos.

-Design types
+Common types

 Low lift truck

 Powered pallet truck, usually electrically powered.
 Low lift trucks may be operated by a person seated on the machine, or by a person walking alongside, depending on the design.

 Stacker

 Usually electrically powered.
 A stacker may be operated by a person seated on the machine, or by a person walking alongside, depending on the design.

 Reach truck

-Variant on a Rider Stacker forklift, designed for small aisles.
-They are usually electrically powered.
+Variant on a Rider Stacker forklift, designed for narrow aisles.
+They are usually electrically powered and often have the highest storage-position lifting ability.
 A reach truck's forks can extend to reach the load, hence the name.
-There are two variants: moving carriage, which is common in North America; and moving mast, which is common in the rest of the world, and generally regarded as safer.
+There are two types: